UxxHans/Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only/README.md

 - I'm not responsible for any consequences cause by modifying or rewriting the code.

-All Experiments are done with bots:
+- All Experiments are done with bots.
+It has never been used in official matches.

 ![alt text](https://github.com/UxxHans/Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only/blob/main/Introduction/Demostration%2001.gif)
 ![alt text](https://github.com/UxxHans/Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only/blob/main/Introduction/Demostration%2002.gif)